SHPavelSH/operating-systems/system_calls/README.md

 #syscl_1.c

-This example shows a basic application written in C language
+This example is a hello world application written in C language

 #syscl_2.c

-This example shows a basic application that returns its process id
+This example is a basic application that employs a system call to returns its process id

 #syscl_3.c